 1.10.
 Preparation and adjustments with respect to vehicles

-Vehicles for candidate and reference tyres shall be selected following the constraints of paragraph 1.6.
+Vehicles for candidate and reference tyres shall be selected following the constraints of paragraph 1.6. of this Annex.

 1.10.1.
 Vehicle mass measurement

 The vehicle mass measurement shall be done following the procedure described in paragraph 1.5.3. of this Annex.
 The vehicle shall be ballasted following the specifications described in paragraph 1.6.12. of this Annex.